Get Reliable JSON from LLMs: Structured Output Prompting Guide

 Save hours of manual data entry and reformatting

 The difference between a prompt that “kind of works” and one that “always works” is often just these four layers: clear schema, strict rules, good examples, and validation.
-Master this once, and you unlock true automation potential.
+Once this clicks, you start seeing opportunities to automate things you previously had to do by hand.

 Key Takeaways